Thomas V. Draude: Post Marine Corps career

 General Draude also taught an elective at the Marine Corps Command and Staff College (C&SC).
 His course on Information Operations satisfied the academic requirement for awarding the additional Military Occupational Specialty of Information Operations Staff Officer.
 Nearly one hundred Marine Officers were eligible for this specialty designation as a result of completing this elective and participating in the C&SC's Exercise "Nine Innings" at the end of the Academic Year.

 For his service to MCU, it awarded General Draude an honorary doctoral degree in Warfare Studies and the Leonard F. Chapman, Jr. Award for outstanding service to the Foundation.
 The Expeditionary Warfare School named its auditorium after him in recognition of his service to its students.

-He retired as president and CEO of MCUF on 30 June 2015 and is now residing with his wife Sandi in Tampa, Florida.
-His academic interests continue as he serves as an adjunct faculty member of The University of South Florida in Tampa, Florida.
+He retired as president and CEO of MCUF on 30 June 2015 and resides in Tampa, Florida.